-All degree candidates (except Master of Ministry and Doctor of Ministry) will complete the core courses as part of their degree program.
-These courses consist of Survey of the New Testament or New Testament Introduction, Survey of the Old Testament or Old Testament Introduction, Biblical Hermeneutics, Biblical Sanctification, Systematic Theology I and Systematic Theology II.
+All degree candidates (except Doctor of Ministry) will complete the core courses as part of their degree program.
+These courses consist of New Testament Introduction or Survey of the New Testament, Old Testament Introduction or Survey of the Old Testament, Biblical Hermeneutics, Biblical Sanctification, Systematic Theology I and Systematic Theology II.
 These courses represent a foundational and essential body of knowledge expected of any student earning a degree at the Seminary, whether they enter immediately into active church ministry or advance to additional graduate degree work.
 Candidates for the Doctor of Ministry or the Doctor of Philosophy degrees will have completed this core or its equivalent.